dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SetDatabaseProperty.md

 Use the `SYSCS_UTIL.SYSCS_SET_GLOBAL_DATABASE_PROPERTY` system procedure to set or delete the value of a property of the database.

+Modifying global database property values can have negative and potentially disastrous impact on how your database performs.
+You should __only use this procedure__ if you truly understand the consequences of the change(s) you are making.
+{: .noteImportant}

 ## Syntax

 <div class="fcnWrapperWide" markdown="1">